Call Today – 386.320.6169

 Florida Summary Probate Administration

-The Florida probate process can be taxing.
 In some circumstances, the law allows for a summary probate administration process that is typically less complicated, less time consuming and less expensive than the formal probate process.
-Not every estate, however, qualifies for summary administration.

 Qualifying for Summary Probate Administration